ThanosFisherman/gRPCPlayground/README.md

 ### Running the Server

-To run the server simply run the `main()` function residing in `Main.kt` file from within Android Studio.
-Alternatively you can also run the server via the command line using the following Gradle task:
+In order to run the server just execute the following gradle task:

 `./gradlew :server:grpcServer`

+The above task will first generate the required protocol buffer classes and also run the server all together.

+Alternatively you can click the little "Play" icon on the `main()` function residing in `Main.kt` file within the server module from through Android Studio.
+This will also run the server as long as the proto classes have been generated upfront.

 ### Future goals and improvements